-To build an Android app with Processing is simpler than it seems when you have the right and necessary tools.
+To build an Android app with Processing is simpler than it seems when you have the proper tools and approaches.
 To get started with the project, I use the same code as the one I used to show Michael the various controllers we can use for a control panel for the Android app.
 To get access to the code, locate it in the same file as this tutorial.
 (Please email Hieu or me (Jonathan) if you have any questions: hieutn3@uci.edu, cylim1@uci.edu)

 Below are the steps needed to successfully create an Android app: